w3c/i18n-drafts/tutorials/language-negotiation/language-negotiation.md

 list of supported locales
 and leaves out mapping of values, either of which might affect the outcome.

-## When the user logs in...
+### What happens when the user logs in?

-When a user authenticates, there are two things that need to be done:
+When a user authenticates (logs in), the user's preferences need to be checked.
-- check the user's profile; if the current negotiated language is different from the that in the user's profile:
+If the user's profile contains a language preference different from the one currently negotiated with the user-agent, it may need to be updated:
-  - optionally query the user if they want to change their language
+  - optionally query the user if they want to change their language (did the currently negotiated language meet their need?)
-  - update the session with the value in their profile (this helps ensure, for example, that offline communications, such as emails, are in the user's preferred language)
+  - update the session with the value in their profile (either the value currently negotiated or what they had previously)

+Updating the user's profile helps ensure, for example, that offline communications, such as push notifications, emails, or SMS messages, are in the user's preferred language)

+### Why provide locale overrides via the URL?

+There are a number of reasons why the URL might need to encode the language/locale to use.

+One important use is to allow testing of the site in a given language.
+This is useful in reproducing issues that only appear in specific locales without having to change the customer support account's preference.
+It is also useful when the locale is not yet available to end users but it being prepared for production.

+Another is that URLs can be shared or used for marketing materials.
+By encoding the language into the URL, you can guarantee that the site shown is in the same language as (for example) a display ad or email being linked from.
+This can help users of non-default languages who are unrecognized users get the right experience.